feast-dev/feast/docs/getting-started/concepts/permission.md

   - We assume that the resource has a `name` attribute and optional dictionary of associated key-value `tags`.
 - An `action` is a logical operation executed on the secured resource, like:
   - `create`: Create an instance.
-  - `read`: Access the instance state.
+  - `describe`: Access the instance state.
   - `update`: Update the instance state.
   - `delete`: Delete an instance.
   - `query`:  Query both online and offline stores.